UPNAdrone/JavaFAWT/documentation/private/docs/tutorials.md

 5. On the raspberry’s terminal, find a location to save this file (for example on /desktop).
 Once you found it, type “nano pwm_client.py” and paste the content of the pwm_client.py in this file.
 Make sure you know the location of the file.
 Repeat it in all the raspberries.

+6. To execute the file you need some previous installations (type the following on this directory):
+    * sudo apt install python3
+    * pip3 install RPi.GPIO

-6. Your raspberries are ready to work.
+7. Your raspberries are ready to work.
 Do not forget that it requires 5V to work properly.
 More volts can break it.

 ### Connect fans to Raspberry (repeat for each raspberry)